1. Osome Blog UK

 1. Legal protection

 Legal action pursuits typically involve an asset search to ensure that any negative judgements made against you can be covered financially.
-Setting up an offshore company and assigning asset ownership to the business means it’s associated with your name.
+Establishing an offshore corporation and assigning asset ownership to the business means it’s associated with your name.
 By incorporating offshore, you can legally shield your assets from court rulings or legal opponents.

 Disadvantages of Offshore Companies